Smithsonian/ngeht-vdiftools/README.md

 # vdif-tools
 [r]: #repo

+This repository is hosted at https://github.com/Smithsonian/ngeht-vdiftools

-This repository contains VDIF-related tools.
-Initially, they were developed to facilitate testing of the ngDBE (Digital Back End) by providing a way to extract VDIF data frames from PCAP captures.
+It contains VDIF-related tools initially developed to facilitate testing of the ngDBE (Digital Back End) by providing a way to extract VDIF data frames from PCAP captures.

 # Repository structure
 [structure]: #repository-structure "Repository structure"